Adjud: Geography

 Adjud is situated on a plain and is surrounded by hills up to a height of 400 m at the foot of the Vrancea Mountains, a mountain range in the Curvature Carpathians.
 The average altitude of the town is 100 m above sea level.
 The surrounding land is favorable for agriculture.

 Geological research findings show the city's subsoil having layers of gravel and sand Levantine and Quaternary, forming significant hydrological aquifers deposits fed by the Trotuș and Siret rivers and direct rainfalls.

+Climate

 The climate is temperate with annual average temperature of 8-10 °C and an average rainfall of 500 mm / m a year.
 It is characterized by prevailing northwinds with winds from the south and south-east in the hot season.
 Due to its location at the junction of the provinces Moldavia, Wallachia, and Transylvania, it has been an important road and railway junction since ancient times.
 The town's area was of 5911 ha in 1997, out of which 105 ha was covered by buildings and yards.